Playground Shuts Down After Slides Cause Serious Injuries

 The medical expenses for an injury like a broken arm are high, and this number can balloon if surgery is required to make the arm heal properly.
 This cost should not fall on the innocent people who were hurt because someone else failed to ensure that the building was safe to use.

 This is where premises liability attorney Joel Williams can help.
-By representing you in court, Lawyer Joel Williams will fight for the compensation that you deserve.
+By representing you in court, Williams Elleby Howard & Easter attorneys will fight for the compensation that you deserve.

 Nursing Home Resident Killed by Alligator